obe5egiraffe/sait-frontend-exercises/brokenpage2/README.md

 Try to make `index.html` look as close to the screen shot below as you can.
 Put all your css changes in `new-styles.css`.

 Make sure page has proper HTML markup and follows good accessibility standards.
+Bootstrap 5 classes are available to use as well.

 ## Large screen: